-Lone Oak Payroll vice president of payroll funding, Ashlee Mikesh, provides insight into common financial mistakes that staffing agencies make and how to avoid them in 2019.
+Lone Oak Payroll director of payroll funding, Ashlee Mikesh, provides insight into common financial mistakes that staffing agencies make and how to avoid them in 2019.

 At Lone Oak Payroll, I help many different types of staffing agencies avoid some common financial mistakes when it comes to their operations.
 Here are some of the most common ones that I’ve seen in my role at Lone Oak Payroll: